William-Schutte/web_project_4/README.md

 JavaScript, user interactivity, and communication between HTML, CSS, and JS.
 The project brief was provided on Figma, an online collaborative interface prototyping tool.

+This adaptive page includes form validation, interactive popups, fade-in and fade-out animations, and functional like and delete buttons.

 ### Techniques
 This page features a responsive design, editable content, multiple popup elements, editable form fields, and transition animations.